tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 - esi - Source Index

 - edi - Destination Index

+and the instruction pointer . . .

+- eip - Instruction Pointer

  Because of backwards compatibility reasons, 4 of those registers {eax. ebx, ecx and edx} can be broken down into 16 bit and 8 bit varieties.